 But, as I said, in the original post:

-“I detest labels like lightened-up, skinny, and, yes, secretly-healthy.
+“I detest labels like lightened-up, skinny, and, yes, secretly-healthy dessert.
 As you probably already figured out, I strongly object to the concept that healthy and delicious or indulgent are mutually exclusive and I don’t think you need to trick people into eating healthier.

 So, here I am, seething at the title of this recipe as I write.
 But the title speaks the truth.
 Privately, I call this recipe chocolate hummus… [because it] tastes like brownie batter.”